luigifreda/pyslam/docs/TROUBLESHOOTING.md

 If you experience bad tracking performances, go in [config_parameters.py](./config_parameters.py) and try to set `kTrackingWaitForLocalMappingToGetIdle=True`.

+---

+## Errors

-## ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts.
+### _ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
+This behaviour is the source of the following dependency conflicts_

 I have verified through numerous installation tests that the errors reported by pip's dependency resolver are typically warnings rather than critical issues.
 These messages do not prevent the main and test scripts from running successfully.

-## ImportError: /home/.../anaconda3/envs/pyslam/bin/../lib/libgcc_s.so.1: version `GCC_12.0.0' not found (required by /lib/x86_64-linux-gnu/libhwy.so.1)
+### _ImportError: /home/.../anaconda3/envs/pyslam/bin/../lib/libgcc_s.so.1: version `GCC_12.0.0' not found (required by /lib/x86_64-linux-gnu/libhwy.so.1)_

 If you hit this issue, please refer to this [discussion](https://github.com/luigifreda/pyslam/issues/133).

-## RuntimeError: The detected CUDA version (11.8) mismatches the version that was used to compile
+### _RuntimeError: The detected CUDA version (11.8) mismatches the version that was used to compile_

 If you get the following error (or a similar one)
 ```